 What is your top pick for a romantic dinner?

 Château des Alpilles is exceptional.
-In summer months, they serve lunch in the garden, which is lovely.
+In the summer, they serve lunch in the garden, which is lovely.

 Where do you like to go for dinner with friends?

 Le Moulin de Sophie is terrific—the service is so welcoming, and the cuisine is always delicious.
 To make it even more appealing, it has a bon rapport qualité-prix.

 Alternatively, for a family-friendly option, head to Da Peppe for pizza and rooftop dining area too.